 This affinity group — appropriate for both new and experienced meditators — provides an opportunity for those ages 35 and under to practice the dharma in a supportive community context.
 We offer two different formats.

-- With Teacher: The 2nd and 4th Sundays of the month will be led by teachers Matthew Hepburn or Zeenat Potia.
+- With Teacher.
+The second and fourth Sundays of the month will be led by teachers Matthew Hepburn or Zeenat Potia.
 These evenings start with a period of sitting practice, followed by time for sharing, dyads (partner work) and small or large group discussion.
 There is time after the evening ends for participants to gather informally for tea and conversation.

-- Practice Sunday: The 1st and 3rd Sundays of the month will be led by CIMC Practice Leaders and offer silent sitting and walking periods for deepening stillness and strengthening self-guided meditation practice in the company of the sangha.
-PLEASE NOTE: Practice Sundays do not offer meditation instruction.
+- Practice Sunday.
+The first and third Sundays of the month will be led by CIMC Practice Leaders and offer silent sitting and walking periods for deepening stillness and strengthening self-guided meditation practice in the company of the sangha.
+Practice Sundays do not offer meditation instruction.
 Beginners should first attend a few sessions that are guided by a teacher.

 Beloved Community Circles